NickChatterer/rsschool-cv/README.md

 # rsschool-cv

-This is link to my CV https://NickChatterer.github.io/rsschool-cv/cv
+If you want know some information about me, you can tap on this **[link](https://NickChatterer.github.io/rsschool-cv/cv)** and go to my CV